BlueLandscape/terraform-aws-application/README.md

 your django application on AWS.

-It is opinionated, and it's intended to setup your application infrastructure in the best possible way concerning default standards.
+It is opinionated, and it's intended to setup your application infrastructure in the best and fastest possible way concerning default standards.

 In short it wil completely setup your application with: